Skip to content

 Action: Select one high-complexity market — typically Italy, Brazil, or India — to validate your standardized flow against real-world conditions.
 High-complexity markets stress-test everything, including multiple invoice formats, government portals with strict validation, and trading partners with legacy systems.

-If your hub-based architecture works in Italy, it’ll work anywhere.
-And when you find edge cases (which is extremely likely), you’re discovering them in one controlled market rather than during a global rollout that affects every region simultaneously.
+If your hub-based architecture handles Italy’s complexity, you’ll have validated the core capabilities needed for most other markets.
+When you find edge cases (which is extremely likely), you’re discovering them in one controlled market rather than during a global rollout that affects every region simultaneously.

 This pilot also gives you the success metrics to prove value to skeptical stakeholders before asking them to migrate their regions.

-Key deliverable: 30 days of production transactions in the pilot market with <1% error rates and documented lessons learned
+Key deliverable: A defined production testing period in the pilot market with <1% error rates and documented lessons learned

 Step 8: Global rollout